MiSTer-devel/GBA_MiSTer/README.md

 Rewind capture is not compatible to "Pause when OSD is open", so pause is disabled when Rewind capture is on.

 # Spritelimit
-Currently there are only few games known that produce glitches without sprite pixel limit:
+There are only very few games known that produce glitches without sprite pixel limit.
-- Gunstar Super Heroes
+Those games use the sprite pixel limit automatically.
-- Famicon Mini Series Vol21 - Vol30
+You can optionally also turn this on if you notice problems.

 # 2x Resolution
 Only works over HDMI, Analog output is not changed in 2x Resolution mode.